 On my last visit back to Australia my mum and I went on a coffee date to a lovely little cafe she’d discovered within the suburbs of Sydney’s affluent North Shore.
-Continue reading “Travel Bites: Vegan Eats at Sprout Wholefood Cafe – Sydney”
+Continue reading “The Best Vegan Food at Sprout Wholefood Cafe in Sydney”

 Although high tea is a very British tradition and I’ve lived in London for more than seven years now, I’d never actually been.
 I ended up popping that particular cherry when I was back in Sydney recently…

 I recently hit the big three-oh.
 (Gasp!)
 Although – contrary to popular belief – my life didn’t drastically alter the second the clock ticked over into my thirtieth decade on this Earth, I admit that I’m already ruing the loss of the ability to state vaguely that I’m “twenty-something”.

 Like most Nordic countries, Iceland isn’t a place that you immediately associate with vegetarian food.
 In a country known for dishing up lamb hot dogs, boiled sheep’s heads, smoked puffin, fermented shark and a lot of seafood, my vego friend and I wondered if we would struggle to find veggie-friendly options.
 Continue reading “Delicious Vegan Food at Kaffi Vinyl, Reykjavik”

 Glasgow was voted the Most Vegan-Friendly City in the UK by PETA in 2013 and The World’s Friendliest City in a Rough Guides poll in 2015.
 With two pretty awesome titles to its name, Glasgow was a city I’d been wanting to check out for a long time.
 Continue reading “Travel Bites: Late Lunches and Late Nights in Glasgow”